How to Achieve Effective Software Delivery

 Quality assurance integration throughout the SDLC significantly reduces defect discovery costs.

 Early detection and prevention strategies prove more effective than late-stage fixes.
-This ensures that your time is used for maximum potential helping you achieve engineering efficiency
+This ensures that your time is used for maximum potential helping you achieve engineering efficiency.

 Some ways to set up robust a QA process:

 • Shift-Left Testing: Implement behavior-driven development (BDD) using Cucumber or SpecFlow.
 Integrate unit testing within CI pipelines.
 Conduct code reviews with automated quality gates.
 Perform static code analysis during development.
+Test driven development helps build quality into the development process and reduces defects from the start.
+Failing to test early and frequently can result in costly rework, project delays, and last-minute surprises, ultimately making the entire process less efficient and more stressful for everyone involved.

 • QA as Collaborative Effort: Establish three-amigo sessions (Developer, QA, Product Owner).
 Implement pair testing practices.
 Conduct regular bug bashes.
 Share testing responsibilities across team roles.